 Diluted earnings (loss) per share is calculated using the treasury stock method.
 Under the treasury stock method, the weighted average number of common shares issued and outstanding used for the calculation of diluted earnings (loss) per share assumes that the proceeds to be received on the exercise of dilutive stock options and warrants are used to repurchase common shares at the average market price during the year.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the year ended December 31, 2018 and 2017
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the three months ended March 31, 2019 and 2018 (Unaudited)

 4. Changes in accounting standards: